Heila-Almogren/Nito/README.md

 # Nito
-A chrome extension that provides a neat and simple lectures schedule.
+A chrome extension that provides a neat, simple and efficient lectures schedule.